helix-editor/helix/book/src/themes.md

 Remember that the `[palette]` table includes all keys after its header, so you should define the palette after normal theme options.

-If there is no `[palette]` section, a default palette which uses the terminal's default 16 colors are used:
+The default palette uses the terminal's default 16 colors, and the colors names are listed below.
+The `[palette]` section in the config file takes precedence over it and is merged into the default palette.

 | Color Name      |
 | ---             |